List of Hollyoaks characters introduced in 2017: Shane Sweeney

+Carmina McQueen

+Carmina Celeste McQueen, portrayed by Harlow Jones, is the daughter of Myra McQueen (Nicole Barber-Lane) and Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez).
+She is born on-screen in episode 4583, originally broadcast on 15 February 2017.
+The character departed on 27 March 2019 to tie in with Myra's exit from the serial.

+Myra names her Carmina Celeste in memory of her deceased half-sisters Carmel McQueen (Gemma Merna) and Tina Reilly (Leah Hackett) and cousin Celine McQueen (Sarah George).
+Following her parents' separation, Sally St. Claire (Annie Wallace) agrees to co-parent Carmina with Myra, but Myra's daughter, Mercedes McQueen (Jennifer Metcalfe), intervenes and reunites Myra and Diego.

+Darcy Wilde

-Darcy WildeDarcy Wilde (also credited as Darcy Osborne and Rebecca), played by Aisling Jarrett-Gavin, made her first appearance on 13 March 2017.
+Darcy Wilde (also credited as Darcy Osborne and Rebecca), played by Aisling Jarrett-Gavin, made her first appearance on 13 March 2017.
 The character was first mentioned on-screen in November 2016, while Jarrett-Gavin's casting was announced on 3 January 2017.
-Darcy is Adam Donovan's (Jimmy Essex) ex-fiancée and was presumed dead, after she vanished from a boat trip to France.
+Darcy is Adam Donovan's (Jimmy Essex) ex-fiancée and was presumed dead after she vanished from a boat trip to France.
 Ahead of her arrival in the village, Adam learns that his brother Liam (Maxim Baldry) "is harbouring a huge secret about her."
 His other brother Jesse (Luke Jerdy) was infatuated with her, while their mother Tracey Donovan (Lisa Maxwell) and half-sister Grace Black (Tamara Wall) are also hiding a secret about Darcy.

-Adam's fiancée, Maxine Minniver (Nikki Sanderson), learns that Adam's former fiancée, Darcy Wilde, fell off a boat while they were on holiday in France and was presumed dead.
-It transpires that Adam's mother, Tracey, and half-sister, Grace Black, pushed her off the boat, believing she was just a gold digger.
-After discovering evidence that Darcy may still be alive, Maxine decides to find her.
-Maxine and Tracey find Darcy working at a café under the name Rebecca.
-After they confront her, Darcy seeks out Adam in Hollyoaks and they have an emotional reunion.
-Darcy reveals that she had Adam's son, Toby (Lucas Haywood).
-Darcy tries to win Adam back by secretly manipulating him and uses Toby in her efforts.
-Unfortunately for Darcy, Adam and Maxine still end up getting married.
-Toby is rushed to hospital following breathing difficulties.
-Darcy's former partner, Marcus (Dean Ashton) arrives and reveals he is listed as the father on Toby's birth certificate.
-Marcus threatens to take Toby to a different hospital unless Darcy pays him the £40,000 that she conned from him.
-Adam pays Marcus the money and he leaves.